simple-acme/simple-acme.github.io/reference/plugins/order/domain.md

 ---
-title: Domain
 layout: plugin
 plugin_type: order
-plugin_name: domain
+plugin: domain
-compatibility: Windows, Linux
+compatibility: All platforms
-id: b7c331d4-d875-453e-b83a-2b537ca12535
 ---
 Generates an order/certificate for each registerable domain found in the source.
 For example when there are five hosts in the source:

 - sub.example.com
 - another.sub.example.com